faisalmujawar148/Employee_Management_System/README.md

 # Employee_Management_System
-This is python-based employee management system that utilises mysql, tkinter, and file-handling (csv) modules.
+This is python-based employee management system that utilises mysql (db), tkinter (gui), and file-handling (csv) modules.